 Residential property built before 1978 (called "target" housing) is subject to the Residential Lead-Based Paint Hazard Reduction Act of 1992 and the Residential Lead-Based Paint Disclosure Program administered by the Environmental Protection Agency (EPA) and the Department of Housing and Urban Development (HUD).
-The Act defines a "Lead-based Paint Hazard" as a condition that causes exposure to lead from lead-contaminated dust, lead-contaminated soil, [and] lead contaminated paint...that would result in adverse human health effects as established by the appropriate
+The Act defines a "Lead-based Paint Hazard" as a condition that causes exposure to lead from lead-contaminated dust, lead-contaminated soil, [and] lead contaminated paint...that would result in adverse human health effects as established by the appropriate Federal agency."

-Federal agency."
 This federal law definition of "Lead-based paint hazard," therefore includes more than just lead paint.
 Lead pipes, lead building materials, and other lead in the property could qualify as "lead based paint hazards" if they are damaging to human health.
 The Act requires Sellers of target housing to provide the Buyer with a lead-based hazard disclosure and the pamphlet entitled "Protect Your Family from Lead in Your Home."
-Information about the requirements and samples of the forms can be found on HUD's website or by clicking here.
-The Sale Agreement for any house built before 1978 should include a copy of the Form 2.6 Lead-Hazard Addendum and a copy of the Form 10.3 "Protect your Family from Lead in the Home" pamphlet.
+Information about the requirements and samples of the forms can be found on HUD's "About Lead-Based Paint" website or by EPA's "Protect Your Family from Lead in Your Home- Real Estate Disclosure" webpage.
+The Sale Agreement for any house built before 1978 should include a copy of the Lead-Hazard Addendum and a copy of the "Protect your Family from Lead in the Home" pamphlet.

 Owners of homes built before 1978 should anticipate and discuss with their agents their obligations under the disclosure statute.
 It is the Seller's responsibility under federal law to see to it that the Buyer receives the disclosure and pamphlet.
 Sellers of pre-1978 housing should ask their real estate licensee about lead-based paint disclosures.
-Information about lead based paint and companies certified and licensed to conduct lead-based paint testing or perform abatement, can be found at the Department of Human Resources by clicking here.
+Information about lead based paint and companies certified and licensed to conduct lead-based paint testing or perform abatement, can be found at the Oregon Health Authority's "Inspection and Abatement Professionals" webpage.

 If you are planning renovation, repair, or painting (RRP) on a home built before 1978, you should be aware of EPA rules that require such work be done by certified contractors who must follow EPA work guidelines.
 This may complicate or add expense to such projects.
 RRP rules in Oregon are jointly administered and enforced by the Construction Contractors Board (CCB) & the Oregon Health Authority.
-For more information, click here.
+For more information, visit the, Authority's "Renovation, Repair, and Painting (RRP) Rule".

 Homeowners who do their own work in their own home are exempt from RRP rules.
 EPA does, however, urge homeowners to read EPA's Renovate Right: Important Lead Hazard Information for Families, Child Care Providers, and Schools.
 Homeowners can also call the National Lead Information Center at 1-800-424-LEAD (5323).
-For more information or visit EPA's website by clicking here.
+For more information or visit EPA's website.